 Where can I find information on experimental results from squirt-testing robots?

-See published data for some cue-comparison results from Platinum Billiards resulting from cue tests with “Iron Willie” (a cue-testing machine).
+See published data for some cue-comparison results from Platinum Billiards resulting from cue tests with “Iron Willie” (a cue-testing machine developed in 1994).
 The Jacksonville Project also did some work with “Iron Willie.”
-Meucci has also done some tests with their “Myth Destroyer” machine (see the original Meucci video and other videos available on their website); although, due to the violations of the “Rules of CB Deflection (Squirt) Testing” below.
+Meucci has also done some tests with their “Myth Destroyer” machine introduced in 1998 (see the original Meucci video and other videos available on their website); although, due to the violations of the “Rules of CB Deflection (Squirt) Testing” below.
 Meucci’s setup should probably be called the “Myth Creator” instead.

-The following articles document work with a cue-testing machine developed at Colorado State University (CSU), for CueStix International:
+The following articles document work with a cue-testing machine developed at Colorado State University (CSU) in 2007, for CueStix International:

 - “Squirt – Part VII: cue test machine results” (BD, February, 2008)